OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Admins Can Enroll and Drop Learners from Courses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, admins are able to drop learners from courses.
+Now, admins are able to enroll and drop learners from courses.

 **Enroll/Drop by Course:**